Dashi-Dorzho Itigilov: Religious leadership

 In 1911, Itigilov was elected Pandito Khambo Lama of Siberian Buddhists.
 Since 1764, the Pandito Khambo Lama was recognized by the state as the leader of Eastern Siberian (predominantly Buryat and Evenki) Buddhists.
 This title originates from the Gelug Tradition of Tibetan Buddhism.
 According to Buryat Buddhist teachings, as Itigilov was chosen to be the twelfth Pandito Khambo Lama, he was recognized to be the reincarnation of the first Pandito Khambo Lama Zaiaev (1711–76).
 At this time, Itigilov was also proclaimed to be a tulku, a deeply enlightened individual who takes corporeal form to continue the lineage of specific teachings.

 During the Tsarist period of Buryat Buddhism, the Khambo Lambo was not just a religious leader, but also performed official political and state duties.
 In 1913 Itigilov was invited to join a delegation of Buryats who would represent the Buryat nation at the celebration of the 300th anniversary of the House of Romanov in Saint Petersburg.
 While in St. Petersburg, Itigilov conducted the inaugural khural prayer at the St. Petersburg datsan.
 As Khambo Lama, Itigilov believed strongly in the prohibition of accepting donations for any reasons other than to benefit monasteries and Buddhist educational initiatives and encouraged his fellow monks to reject unnecessary luxury.

-In regards to his political role in Buryatia, Itigilov was selected to be the chairman of the 2nd All-Buryat Congress held in Chita, Buryatia in July of 1917 in the Tamchinsky datsan.
+In regards to his political role in Buryatia, Itigilov was selected to be the chairman of the 2nd All-Buryat Congress held in Chita, Buryatia in July 1917 in the Tamchinsky datsan.
 As the spiritual leader of Siberian Buddhists, Itigilov also sought to regulate and modernize the role of Buryat Buddhism, promoting the study of Buryat language and minimizing outside influences on local Buddhist practices.

 In a letter to the governor of Irkutsk, Itigilov wrote the following:Bandido Khambo, February 6, 1913.
 No 8.